2013 Land Rover Range Rover Evoque Interior

 - "Headroom and legroom are plentiful.
 Rear visibility is hampered by the vehicle's sloping rear roof line; narrow rear side windows; and small, raked rear window." -- Consumer Guide (front seats, 2012)

 - "There's a decent amount of headroom, and the front seats are quite comfortable.
 In back, the four-door model is a bit more accommodating and clearly the choice for families." -- Edmunds (2012)

 - "Four travel in comfort, five is a bit more tight." -- Road and Track (2012)

 - "Oh, and those back seats are pretty cramped, especially in the three-door ‘coupe,’ which has a lower roofline." -- Popular Mechanics (2012)

-The 2013 Range Rover Evoque comes standard with an 8-inch, touch-screen stereo, two USB ports, an auxiliary input jack, Bluetooth and an 11-speaker Meridian sound system.
-Optional features include a navigation system, 360-degree surround camera, rear-seat entertainment system, satellite radio and HD Radio.
+The 2013 Range Rover Evoque comes standard with an 8-inch touch-screen stereo, two USB ports, an auxiliary audio jack, Bluetooth and an 11-speaker Meridian sound system.
+Optional features include a navigation system, a 360-degree surround camera system, a rear-seat entertainment system, satellite radio and HD Radio.